Accounting (BS)

 The 4+1 Accounting program will help students prepare for a challenging and rewarding career as an accounting professional practicing public accountancy, working in diverse business industries, or providing specialized services for nonprofits and governmental entities.
 Also, this program will be helpful in meeting some of the educational requirements needed to become a Certified Public Accountant.
 During the student’s senior year in the undergraduate accounting program, students will begin taking graduate accounting courses, which will count toward both degrees, thereby, providing an accelerated path to completion.

-Minimum Requirements to Apply to Participate in the 4+1 Accounting program.
+Minimum Requirements to Apply to Participate in the 4+1 Accounting Program.

 • Must be a current full-time undergraduate student majoring in Accounting

-• GPA 2.75 overall and in the major
+• GPA 2.5 overall and in the major

 • All MS Accounting prerequisite and foundation requirements must be met prior to applying to the program